mahdi-shafiei/STAT-4830/section/0/cheatsheet.md

 - Deep learning’s success was driven in part by modern auto-differentiation frameworks.
 - **Fast iteration:** These frameworks let you change a model or loss quickly while keeping the same optimization loop.
-- Older solver-based workflows excel for classical, well-structured problems; PyTorch excels when we want to build nonconvex models and iterate fast.
+- Older solver-based workflows excel for classical, well-structured problems; PyTorch super useful for building models any type of model (e.g., transformer, diffusion models) and iterating fast.

 ---